 Set Up Your TAB Room in 7 Easy Steps

 Yesterday, I shared the reasons why I chose to teach a Choice-Based art curriculum known as Teaching for Artistic Behavior or TAB.
 You know why I changed my curriculum, and today I’m going to tell you how my room changed with it.
 Changing your curriculum and/or teaching philosophy can be overwhelming, and at times, you might not know where to begin.
+In fact, if you take AOE’s online class, “Choice Based Art Education” you can learn a wide variety of ways you can teach along the Choice Spectrum, it’s not one size fits all!
 If you’re interested in implementing choices in your curriculum, I’m here to help ease your fears and guide you as you make the change to choice.

 After researching and reading about TAB, the next step is to set up centers or studios throughout your classroom.
 One of the most important aspects of a TAB classroom is student independence.
 To give students independence, they need to be able to freely move around to get the supplies they need.
 The more organized your classroom is, the more successful your students will be.

 Here are seven steps to help you create an organized TAB classroom.

 1. Label, label, label.

 Labeling supplies is one of the most important parts of TAB.
 Every supply needs a name and a home.
 Students need to know what a supply is called and where it belongs.
 This process can be time consuming, so ask for help.
 My ten year old niece was an excellent helper when it came time to labeling my supplies.

 2. Label supplies with an example photo.